 LAKE BUENA VISTA, Fla. – It’s all about healthful choices as Walt Disney World quick-service and fast-casual restaurants continue to refine menus.
 French fries aren’t going away, but menus are being revised with well-balanced options with healthful sides and beverages and at least one vegetarian entrée in all quick-service and table-service restaurants.

-Disney’s Parks & Resorts standard kid’s meals feature healthy side dishes and beverages, and the overwhelming majority of guests opt for healthy options, said Ed Wronski, director of Food and Beverage Concept Development for Walt Disney Parks and Resorts.
+Disney’s Parks & Resorts standard kid’s meals feature healthier side dishes and beverages, and an overwhelming majority of guests opt for healthy options, said Ed Wronski, director of Food and Beverage Concept Development for Walt Disney Parks and Resorts.

 “Healthier choices on kids’ menus are now the standard instead of the ‘alternate,’ ” said Wronski.
 Grapes, apples, carrot sticks and unsweetened applesauce take the place of French fries, and 1 percent milk, or bottled water instead of soda, for instance.
 Guests must request fries and sodas (at no additional cost).
-Surveys show that 60 percent of all quick-service kids’ snacks served healthy option choices.
+Surveys show that 60 percent of all quick-service kids’ complete meals are served with healthy option choices.